mamoore1440/personal-site/src/content/finished-parts/RTH-Part-2.md

 Luckily we don't actually have to define PP or CC mathematically in the model.
 We can just assume this information is held in the Reality Matrix.
 Technically we can be so broad with this that the information could actually even be held in the Human.
 Stricly speaking it doesn't matter and to be quite frank I don't care.
 Again the lower level of this is only being fleshed out to quell the haters.

-# Components Of The Model:
-## Value
-This is an infinite database.
-You can give this a function which will return a result.
-Parts required for the question you ask Value:
-* Context
-  * Humans if necessary
-* Time
-* Supply

-If any context is missing then the result returned will assume you meant everything (every context, every Human, every Time, every Supply)

-# Logic:
-## Assumptions:
-* Humans
-  * People prioritize Humanity and specifically maximizing Humanities Utility
-    * Humans are always magnanimous: Demands are always made with the assumption of working towards a greater goal
-  * This decision making process is for Utility in the present and Utility in the future
-* The S&D Field
-  * Economic efficiency and average Utility gained per moment is strongly positively correlated
-* The Model In General
-  * A higher TFP allows for S&D Connections with a higher magnitude

-## Proofs:
-### Humans
-Ownership of Supply would not exist (6)
-  => There is no need to trade ownership of Supply (9)

-There is no need to trade ownership of Supply (9)
-  => There will be no barter (10)

-Ownership of Supply would not exist (6)
-  => The Material "Hard-Line" problem would not exist (15)

-There will never be an occurance of Demand which prioritizes the percieved Utility of an individual over the percieved Utility of all of Humanity (1)
-  => Cohesion will never get entangled
-    => Cohesion always stays at 100
-      => The Spiritual "Hard-Line" problem would not exist (16)

-### Reality
-There will never be a tragedy of the commons (2)
-  => Supply will always stay in the CC (3)

-Ownership of Supply would not exist (6)
-  => Supply will always stay in the CC (7) => Supply never enters PP (7)

-### The S&D Field
-Humans are always magnanimous
-  => There will never be an occurance of Demand which prioritizes the percieved Utility of an individual over the percieved Utility of all of Humanity (1)

-There will never be an occurance of Demand which prioritizes the percieved Utility of an individual over the percieved Utility of all of Humanity (1)
-  => There will never be a tragedy of the commons (2)

-There will never be an occurance of Demand which prioritizes the percieved Utility of an individual over the percieved Utility of all of Humanity (1)
-  => Demand never needs to be rejected, only filtered (4)

-Demand never needs to be rejected, only filtered (4) => Ownership of Supply would be a detriment (5)

-Demand never needs to be rejected, only filtered (4) => The economy is running at peak possible efficiency (8)

-There is no need to trade ownership of Supply (9)
-  => Money would be a detriment (11)

-### The Model In General
-Ownership of Supply would be a detriment (5)
-&& Economic efficiency and average Utility gained per moment is strongly positively correlated && People prioritize Humanity and specifically maximizing Humanities Utility => Ownership of Supply would not exist (6)

-Money would be a detriment (11)
-&& Economic efficiency and average Utility gained per moment is strongly positively correlated && People prioritize Humanity and specifically maximizing Humanities Utility => Money would not exist (12)

-Ownership of Supply would not exist (6)
-  => Debt can not exist (13)

-Debt can not exist (13) || The economy is running at peak possible efficiency (8) => Temporality of Demand can not be manipulated (14)

-Temporality of Demand can not be manipulated (14)
-&& Demand never needs to be rejected, only filtered (4) && Ownership of Supply would not exist (6)
-  => There are no need for Economic, Financial, or Governmental Systems (17)

-A higher TFP allows for S&D Connections with a higher magnitude && TFP will exist and improve over Time => Eventually EXTREMELY HIGH magnitude S&D Connections will be able to Connect (18)

-## What We Have Proven
-* Humans
-  9. There is no need to trade ownership of Supply
-  10. There will be no barter.
-  15. The Material "Hard-Line" problem would not exist
-  16. The Spiritual "Hard-Line" problem would not exist
-* Reality
-  3. Supply will always stay in the CC
-  7. Supply will always stay in the CC => Supply never enters PP
-* The S&D Field
-  1. There will never be an occurance of Demand which prioritizes the percieved Utility of an individual over the percieved Utility of all of Humanity
-  2. There will never be a tragedy of the commons
-  4. Demand never needs to be rejected, only filtered
-  5. Ownership of Supply would be a detriment
-  8. The economy is running at peak possible efficiency
-  11. Money would be a detriment
-* The Model In General
-  6. Ownership of Supply would not exist
-  12. Money would not exist
-  13. Debt can not exist
-  14. Temporality of Demand can not be manipulated
-  17. There are no need for Economic, Financial, or Governmental Systems
-  18. Eventually EXTREMELY HIGH magnitude S&D Connections will be able to Connect

 # Explanation:
 ## Components Of The Model
 ### Value